unneon/icie/README.md

 ## Development & Building from source

 The instructions can be found in [CONTRIBUTING.md](https://github.com/pustaczek/icie/blob/master/CONTRIBUTING.md).
-The project is still in development, the Rust language does not have an official VS Code API, and there is a custom build system, but nevertheless I have tried to make it as streamlined as possible.
+The project is still in development, the Rust language does not have an official VS Code API, there is a custom build system, it uses WebAssembly which is still in heavy development, and it also patches the compiler output with regexes to remove some type checks, but nevertheless I have tried to make it as streamlined as possible.